Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 An adiabatic algorithm for the calculation of the Ramsey numbers $R(k,l)$ was proposed in \cite{Gaitan:2012qz}. $R(k,l)$ is the smallest integer $r$ such that every graph on $r$ or more vertices contains either a $k$-clique or an $l$-independent set.\footnote{A $k$-clique is a subset of $k$ vertices such that every two distinct vertices are adjacent.
 Equivalently, the subgraph induced by the clique is a complete graph.
 An independent set is a subset of the vertices no two of which are adjacent. $R(k,l)$ can be phrased as the ``party problem": What is the smallest number of guests one can invite to a party such that there is always either a group of $k$ guests that all know each other, or a group of $l$ guests, none of whom know each other?
 Such a threshold number always exists \cite{Ramsey:1930yf}.} Computing them by brute force is doubly exponential in $N=\max\{k,l\}$ [note that $R(k,l)=R(l,k)$] using graph coloring techniques, as follows: Try every one of the $2^{N(N-1)/2}$ colorings of the edges of the complete graph $K_N$ with the colors blue and red.
 For every coloring, check whether or not there is an induced subgraph on $k$ vertices with only blue edges, or an induced subgraph on $l$ vertices with only red edges.
 If every coloring contains at least one of the desired subgraphs, we are done.
 Otherwise, increment $N$ by $1$ and repeat.
 Except for certain special values of $k$ and $l$, no better algorithm is currently known.

 The idea in \cite{Gaitan:2012qz} is to construct a cost function $h(G)$ for a graph $G$ where \beq h(G) = \mathcal{C}(G) + \mathcal{I}(G) \eeq where $\mathcal{C}(G)$ counts the number of $m$-cliques in the graph $G$ and $\mathcal{I}(G)$ counts the number of $l$-independent sets in the graph $G$.
 The cost $h(G)$ equals zero only if there does not exist an $k$-clique or an $l$-independent set.
 This will only occur if $R(k,l) > N$.
 The algorithm then proceeds as follows.
 By mapping $h(G)$ over $K_N$ to a final Hamiltonian $H_1$, the adiabatic algorithm $H(s) = -(1-s) \sum_{i=1}^n \sigma_i^x + s H_1$ is performed and the final energy of the state is measured.
 If $h(G) = 0$, then $N$ is incremented by $1$ and the experiment is repeated.
 This process continues until the first occurrence of $h(G)>0$, in which case $N = R(k,l)$.
 Thus the algorithm is essentially an adiabatic version of the graph coloring method described above.
 It is unknown whether its StoqAQC version improves upon the classical brute force $2^{N(N-1)/2}$ scaling.
+The adiabatic quantum algorithm was simulated in \cite{Gaitan:2012qz} and shown to correctly determines the Ramsey numbers $R(3,3)$ and $R(2,s)$ for $5\leq s \leq 7$.
+It was also shown there that Ramsey number computation is in QMA.

 An adiabatic algorithm for generalized Ramsey numbers (where the induced subgraphs are trees rather than complete graphs) was presented in \cite{Ranjbar:2016ty}.
 Whether this results in a quantum speedup is also unknown.
+We also remark that Ising formulations for many NP-complete and NP-hard problems, including all of Karp's $21$ NP-complete problems \cite{Karp:21-problems}, are known \cite{2013arXiv1302.5843L}, but it is unknown whether they are amenable to a quantum speedup.